dstmodders/mod-dev-tools/readme/02-development.md

 The game engine uses the [Lua][] interpreter v5.1, so it's RECOMMENDED to use the same version locally as well.
-In this project, the v5.1.5 is used so if you happen to stumble upon on some compatibility issues consider switching to that version instead.
+In this project, the v5.1.5 is used so if you stumble upon on some compatibility issues, consider switching to that version instead.

 Also, I RECOMMEND installing the latest [LuaRocks][] to install some tools used throughout the project as well.